romaswe/mern-recipe-app/README.md

 -   [x] When creating a user you can pass roles and create a admin
 -   [ ] Add week recipes where theres a recipes with similar ingredients
+-   [ ] Unclutter adminsite, add buttons to hide/show segments
+-   [ ] Add delete recipes
+-   [ ] Add delete group recipes
 -   [ ] Fix swagger so arguments/body are correct
 -   [ ] Add foodbox QR ide to the website
 -   [ ] Fix docker image for frontend
 -   [ ] Fix docker image for backend
 -   [ ] Fix compose that runs images above
--   [ ] Make a general token checker for all routes